am4nu/rest/README.md

 $ sh install.sh

-Voila!:

-Not now to test the enpoints open any browser type the following url to test the endpoints:
+now to test the enpoints open any browser type the following url to test the endpoints:

 This is implemented according to use case given

 http://localhost:5000/hello/<string>

-To see the database  being inputted through the endpoint above: http://localhost:5000/db
+To see the database  enter the url below in the browser: http://localhost:5000/db